smallsco/mojave/README.md

 ## Gameplay Differences from the official arena
-* Only 10 snakes are supported at a time (the official arena supports up to 12).
+* Only 10 snakes are supported at a time (the 2016 official arena supports up to 12 and the 2017/2018 arena is unlimited).
 * No support for scoring (2016 arena only)
 * No support for tiebreakers (2016 arena only - the game can end in a draw if the last two snakes are the same length and have a head-on-head collision, or if they starve or hit a wall on the same turn)
-* The /end endpoint call is not made to 2016 API snakes at game end.
 * No rewind functionality.
 * Probably other inconsistencies...

 ## Known Issues
 * Windows 10 users may need to run the game in Windows 7 compatibility mode.
 * If there are no free tiles on the game board, the app will freeze when trying to place food/walls/gold.
-* Robosnake doesn't respect the API timeout (but it's pretty fast if the recursion level is low).
+* Robosnakes don't respect the API timeout (but they're pretty fast if the recursion level is low).
 * HTTPS URLs don't work at all for snakes or snake avatar.
 * Probably other bugs...